pythonanywhere/help_pages/articles/UsingMySQL.md

 We suggest you use a form like `<your username>$test_<your database name>`.
 Create this database from the PythonAnywhere Databases tab and Django will happily use it and run your tests.

+## MySQL with Flask

+We strongly recommend that you use the [Flask-SQLAlchemy](https://pypi.org/project/Flask-SQLAlchemy/) module for this.
+Check out [this help page](/pages/UsingSQLAlchemywithMySQL) for more details.

 ## MySQL with web2py